Joshua King is back training with the Cherries but isn’t yet ready for a first-team return as the side get set head to Middlesbrough on Saturday.

 “I’m sure whatever team is selected they’ll do well and hopefully deliver a winning performance.”

-Our game against Birmingham is only available on afcbTV Live worldwide.
-Get your match pass!
+Our game against Cardiff City is available on afcbTV Live.
+Get your match pass to watch LIVE!

 In the opposition camp, news broke on Thursday that Middlesbrough boss Neil Warnock has tested positive for Covid-19 and will miss Saturday’s match as he isolates.